Applying Sheath Voltage Limiters to Protect HV Power Cables

 Protecting the Jacket from Lightning Surge

 When lightning strikes an overhead line before the transition pole, the surge is clamped by the arrester that is universally mounted at this location and most of the surge current is diverted to earth.
 However, a surge voltage of significant magnitude can travel into the cable with a moderate level of current as well.
-Figure 15, for example, depicts the voltage and current entering a 345 kV cable given a 100 kA lightning strike a few spans away.
+Fig. 15, for example, depicts the voltage and current entering a 345 kV cable given a 100 kA lightning strike a few spans away.

 Fig. 15: Voltage and current on phase conductor of 345 kV cable with 100 kA surge to phase several spans from transition pole.

 Calculating margin of protection (MP1) for lightning is very similar to what is done in the case of switching surges.
-Here, 10 kA is used for the coordinating current and the full BIL is used for the withstand of the jacket and interrupt insulation.
+Here, 10 kA is used for the coordinating current and the full BIL is used for withstand of the jacket and interrupt insulation.
 Using the same type of SVL as above for the switching surge calculation, the residual voltage at 10 kA is 35 kV and cable BIL is 60 kV.
-Therefore, MP1=([BIL/V1000 ]-1)x100 = 71%.
+Therefore, MP1=([BIL/V1000]-1)x100 = 71%.
 Again, a 9.6 kV Uc SVL will provide adequate insulation protection for the cable jacket.

 INMR LABORATORY GUIDE